 III.4 Potting Shed and Bothy.
 The potting shed, behind the peach house/vinery, appears to have been only one storey high and roofed with pantiles, but the bothy, a brick building behind the western-most central greenhouse had two storeys, mullioned windows and fireplaces.
 It appears to be late 18th century, and may be even older.
 The lower floor level is well below the present ground level.
 By the standards of the time it would have made a very comfortable bothy.

 III.5 Boiler House and Stoke Hole.
-The remains of a very ruined boiler and a stoke hold with steps down can be seen between the side of the recessed glasshouse and another, even grander bothy.
+The remains of a very ruined boiler and a stoke hole with steps down can be seen between the side of the recessed glasshouse and another, even grander bothy.
 Prior to about 1820 the glasshouses would have been heated by hot air flues emanating from a furnace in a similar position.
 After that date hot-water boilers came into use for glasshouse heating.
 This one boiler would have heated all the glasshouses.

 III.6.
 Second 'Bothy'.
 This tall, one-roomed building behind the easternmost glasshouse is about the same size (9x4 metres).
 With its carefully made entrance door, fanlight and large mullioned windows, both facing north and east, it is so elegant as to make me wonder if it was used by the family, rather than the gardeners.
 The head gardener had his own cottage, a thatched, octagonal cottage ornee, at some distance from the kitchen garden, though that cottage could have been built later than this building.